ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 ## Objectives
 {: #objectives}

+* Understand the architecture and concepts involved in building resilient applications.
+   * resiliency (multi-zone region)
+   * high-availability
+   * active/passive
+   * active/active
+   * backup/recovery (RPO/RTO)
+* Understand how these concepts map to IBM Cloud compute and service offerings

 * The guidelines for deploying Kubernetes services, Cloud Foundry, Cloud Functions and Virtual Servers apps across multi-regions, learn the best practices and guidelines.
 * Databases, the guidelines for handling databases across multiple regions.
 How database as a service can work in a multi-region deployment.
 * Database replication between different regions, what IBM Cloud provides and the options available to you.